 Kalamurina contains a diversity of ecosystems – vast dunefields, a network of freshwater and saline lakes, desert woodlands, gibber plains, and riparian and floodplain habitats.
 In the dunefields, local rainfall supports thinly scattered Sandhill Canegrass communities which contain small shrubs like Saltbush and Velvet-leafed hibiscus.
 Some dune flanks also support areas of tall open shrubland consisting of widely separated wattles and Hakea.
 Where dunes are widely spaced, clay soils are exposed, and you will find chenopod shrubland composed of grasses, Saltbush and Bluebush, Acacia, and Eremophila.

-The floodplains of the Warburton, Kallakoopah and Macumba RIvers support narrow corridors of Coolibah and Lignum woodlands and shrublands, with Acacias, Saltbush, Groundsel and grasses.
+The floodplains of the Warburton Creek, Kallakoopah Creek and Macumba River support narrow corridors of Coolibah and Lignum woodlands and shrublands, with Acacias, Saltbush, Groundsel and grasses.
 Except for algae during floods, the salt lakes are unvegetated, but their shores support open shrubland of samphire, Frankenia, Nitrebush and Saltbush.
 Kalamurina also contains a small area of gibber plains.

 Australia has the worst mammal extinction rate in the world, and the geographic focus for many of these extinctions has been central Australia.
 The region around Kati Thanda-Lake Eyre was once home to species such as the Lesser Bilby and the Pig-footed Bandicoot, mammals that are now presumed extinct (the last evidence of a Lesser Bilby was collected in the 1960’s in the Munga-Thirri-Simpson Desert).

-Kalamurina remains a stronghold for several threatened and declining mammals including the Crest-tailed Mulgara (Ampurta), a small carnivorous marsupial.
-It is common on the property, living in burrows among the sand dunes and emerging at night to hunt.
+Kalamurina remains a stronghold for several threatened and declining mammals including the Crest-tailed Mulgara, a small carnivorous marsupial.
+It is widely distributed on the property at a low abundance, living in burrows among the sand dunes and emerging at night to hunt.
 There are Dusky Hopping Mice on Kalamurina, as well as the Kultarr and possibly the Kowari (other small mammals).

 The wildlife of Kalamurina is most dramatic in times of plenty, after the Warburton has flooded.
-Native Long-haired Rats arrive in massive numbers, attracting predators including the Letter-winged Kite, Australia’s only nocturnal raptor.
+This abundance attracts predators including the Letter-winged Kite, Australia’s only nocturnal raptor.
 Tens of thousands of waterbirds – pelicans, ibis, spoonbills, waders and many species of duck – congregate along the Warburton Creek floodplain, as the life-giving floodwaters make their way towards Kati Thanda-Lake Eyre.

 The iconic Eyrean Grasswren (rediscovered on Kalamurina after it had not been seen for more than 50 years) and the cryptic Grey Grasswren are two highlights of the bird community on the property, as well as Red-capped Robins, Cockatiels, Budgerigars and Orange Chats.
 There are also at least 50 reptile species at Kalamurina, including the Woma Python and the Desert Skink.